 The typical English Bulldog temperament is mild mannered, calm, and loving.
 Despite their formidable appearance this breed is kind and gentle in general.
 However, they do come with serious health problems, and the temperament can vary from dog to dog.

-While it is true that genetics and breeding history can influence temperament, it is also equally true that environment, training, and socialization can play a vital role in the ultimate outcome of a dog’s personality.
+It is true that genetics and breeding history can influence temperament.
+But it is also equally true that environment, training, and socialization can play a vital role.
+One that can change the ultimate outcome of a dog’s personality.